pouya-haghi/ACiS/README.md

 Finally, run the corresponding part of `host.py` on each node (start with the FPGA node).
 Pay attention to the ordering for running the code on different nodes (documented in `host.py`).

+Note: `FLASH/FLASH-FaS` is designed and built incrementally from `collectives`.

  ## FLASH-FiS:
  Go to the following directory:
   ```sh
 cd FLASH/FLASH-FiS/hw/lib/std/CGRA_v1_0_0
 ```

 Open up Vivado tool (we used version 2021.2).
 Choose Alveo U280 board.
 Include `src`, `test`, and `constr` folders from this repository.
 Regenerate the IPs.
 This design comes with AXI interfaces and HBM access and it is based on RTL kernel specifications.
 The top-level module for design is `top.sv` and for test is `test_top.sv`.
 The latter is already setup to capture the transitions of `ap_done` and valid signals and it reports the final execution time (in ps).
 It also measures `total_time sout` and `total_time sin` which are useful for getting throughput at input and output streaming interfaces.
 Now, you can synthesize design.
 The testbench needs the binary files for each VPE.
 So, first run `FLASH/toolchain/assembler/RISCV_Assembler.ipynb` to get the binaries.
 To simulate, then just run `test_top.sv`.
-Also, the files in `test/sync_FIFO` implements *UVM-like* testing for `sync_FIFO` module.
+Also, the files in `test/sync_FIFO` implements *UVM-like* testing in SystemVerilog for `sync_FIFO` module.

  ### FLASH/toolchain:
  - Frontend Compiler: